THE TETRILING REASSEMBLY

 The goal for this project was to design a program that could find a tiling solution to a random target shape by using a given set of tetris pieces.
 The algorithm would be tested based on time performance and accuracy.

-The final algorithm scored within the Top 10 for accuracy.
+The final algorithm scored within the Top 10 in the class for accuracy.
 It is a greedy solution which works by calculating a neighbours matrix for the target shape and placing the tetrominoes where they would encapsulate the lowest sum of neighbours.

 MEng Design Engineering